yongmingyang/tp/docs/UserGuide.md

 as shown.
 ### Clearing all entries: `clear`

-If you want to reset the database, this command helps to clear all entries from the question book.
+If you want to reset your question book, this command clears all existing entries.

 Format: `clear`